-Panopto is UNI's lecture capture solution that is integrated with Blackboard Learn.
-With Panopto, you can create video content for your online or face to face courses that you share with your students through Blackboard Learn.
-Students can also be assigned to create their own presentations with the tool.
-It also can be used to create video tutorials, share videos taken from your phone, and much more.
+Panopto is UNI's lecture capture, video upload, and streaming solution that is integrated with Blackboard (Bb) Learn.
+With Panopto, you can create video content for your online or face-to-face courses that you securely share with your students through Bb Learn.
+Additionally, faculty can assign students Panopto video assignments to create presentations or upload their own videos to the tool.
+Panopto can be used to create video tutorials, share videos taken from your phone, and much more.
 Check out the Faculty Workshops link below under Quick Links to see when the next Panopto workshop is or schedule an individual appointment to discuss how you can start using Panopto today!

 "I love Panopto for how it has changed how I use my face-to-face time with

 I use Panopto to pre-record "lectures" that students watch before they

 come to class.
 This means we spend less of our face-to-face time

 conveying background information and more time interacting with examples

 of the materials (the "flipped classroom").
 Students spend much more time